calipho-sib/nextprot-docs/help/learn-developer-api.md

 ###API example

-With this library getting the overview of a protein is as simple as:
+Getting the overview of a protein is as simple as:
 ```javascript

   var applicationInfo = "demo app to get the overview"; //provide us with some information about what your app is doing